TomosugiTasaka/Log_settings_Ubuntu14.04/README.md

 ## Installed
 There are my installed applications.
 * **Android studio**
-This is tool to make application of android.
+This is tool to make application of android OS.
   * Season
   2015/11/25
   * Version